ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 If all of these were similarly structured comparisons (e.g. PFT with highest and lowest trait value), we would agree that a table would be a better way to represent this.
 However, our comparisons here are substantially varied that summarizing these results to a table would involve effectively the same text but within a table (which may actually take up more space than the current paragraph form).
-Moreover, at 344 words, we consider these results to already be fairly concise.
 Therefore, we have decided to leave the text as is for this draft, though we would be willing to reconsider revising this section in future drafts if necessary.

 > 4) Line 336-337 - I dont' understand why it is not obvious, even axiomatic, that uncertainty would decrease with sample size

 In a univariate example, when comparing data that have comparable variances, decrease in uncertainty with increasing sample size is axiomatic.
-However, the different plant functional types here have not only unequal sample sizes, but also different data ranges, so it is possible to have different ranges of uncertainty for the same sample size (and indeed, this is the case, as evidenced by the significant scatter around the lines in Figure 3.
+However, the different plant functional types here have not only unequal sample sizes, but also different data ranges, so it is possible to have different ranges of uncertainty for the same sample size (and indeed, this is the case, as evidenced by the significant scatter around the lines in Figure 3).
 Furthermore, in our multivariate and hierarchical models, uncertainty is also strongly dependent on the strength of covariance between traits, which further confounds the relationship of uncertainty to sample size (as we show).
 Therefore, although the decline in uncertainty with increasing sample size is not completely surprising, we believe it is worth our brief but explicit mention.